Adam Clark, Ph.D.

 At the end of my sophomore year at Brigham Young University, I faced an important decision.
 My academic "Plan A" was to get into BYU's highly competitive animation program.
 But with about a 10% acceptance rate, I knew I needed a Plan B. So I enrolled in a family studies course for the following Fall semester to see if that might spark an interest and lead to something.
 I fell in love with the subject matter and dedicated myself to studying families and relationships.

-After completing my master's degree in Marriage and Family Therapy, I decided to focus more on teaching young people principles of successful relationships.
+After completing my master's degree in Marriage and Family Therapy at BYU and my Ph.D. in Human Development and Family Science at Oregon State University, I joined the faculty at the University of Arizona in 2015.
+I decided to focus more on teaching young people principles of successful relationships.
 To borrow a phrase from one of my MFT instructors, I wanted to work upstream where the waters were still clear and hopefully keep them that way.
-After completing my Ph.D. in Human Development and Family Science at Oregon State University, I joined the faculty at the University of Arizona in 2015.
-I love engaging with students both in person and online about families, relationships, and mental health issues.
+My teaching focuses primarily on couple and family relationship dynamics, as well as counseling skills and theories.
+My goal is to equip students with knowledge and skills that are applicable both in their professional environments and in their personal lives.

 HDFS 237: Love, Intimacy, & Relationships